Fountains & Statuary Warranty & Care

 water green for the first couple of weeks; this is normal and results from the

 algae.
 DO NOT USE CHLORINE TABLETS OR BLEACH IN YOUR FOUNTAIN AS IT WILL DAMAGE AND/OR REMOVE THE FINISH ON THE FOUNTAIN.
 CHLORINE WILL ALSO DAMAGE OR WEAKEN THE INTEGRITY OF THE CAST STONE.
 ADDITIONALLY, THE LIFE OF

 THE TUBING AND PUMP WILL BE GREATLY SHORTENED WHEN EXPOSED TO CHLORINE.
 Use of these chemicals dries out the

 plastic and makes it brittle.
 Cracked tubing and pumps due to chlorine

 2) Keep your pump clean and free of debris.
 If you notice that the volume of water your fountain is producing has greatly reduced, reach in and pull the pump out and clean any algae or debris from the intake of the pump.

 3) Periodic re-leveling, especially during the first year, may be required if your ground settles.
 Failure to maintain a level fountain will result in a fountain that does not run correctly and could lead to the fountain toppling over, damaging the piece and/or the surroundings.

-5) Birdbaths may be brought inside for the winter, or the top may be flipped over to shed water.
+5) Birdbaths may be brought inside for the winter, covered, or the top may be flipped over to shed water.